 Highlights from APA Convention 2023

-August 08, 2023
+August 08, 2023Hey beautiful souls,

-I hope your August got to a lovely start.
+I hope your August got to

-Mine started on a very high note - I spent three days gleaning from amazing presentations at this year's annual APA Convention (was a virtual attendee)…then, culminated it all by dancing to Afro-Funk music from DR Congo thanks to a Jupiter & Okwess concert here in Lancaster
+Mine started on a very high note - I spent three days gleaning from amazing presentations at this year's annual APA Convention (was a virtual attendee)…then, culminated it all by dancing to Afro-Funk music from DR Congo thanks to a Jupiter & Okwess concert here in Lancaster.

 I have to confess that when I wrote my initial post about the APA Convention, I thought the theme - You Belong Here -was one of those cheesy marketing tag-lines.
 Little did I know that I was about to get confirmation after confirmation that I not only belong in the Psychology field but that as a person, I belong here...in this space, at this time, with every part of me.